How the EV FBT Exemption Works in Australia (2026)

 - Annual FBT saving: $5,828

 On top of that, novated lease payments are made from pre-tax salary.
-If you earn $120,000 and your annual lease payment is $13,500, the income tax saving at a 34.5% marginal rate is approximately $4,658 per year.
+If you earn $120,000 and your annual lease payment is $13,500, the income tax saving at a 32% effective marginal rate (30% plus 2% Medicare under Stage 3 rates) is approximately $4,320 per year.

 Use the FBT savings calculator to run your own numbers.